Transport and spectroscopic signatures of a disorder-stabilized metal in two-dimensional frustrated Mott insulators: Abstract

 \section{Abstract}

-Frustrated Mott insulators such as, transition metal dichalcogenide 1T-TaS$_{2}$ present an ideal platform for the experimental realization of disorder induced insulator-metal transition.
-In this letter we present the first non perturbative theoretical investigation of the disorder induced insulator-metal transition in copper (Cu) intercalated 1T-TaS$_{2}$, in the framework of Anderson-Hubbard model on a triangular lattice.
-Based on the magnetic, spectroscopic and transport signatures we map out the thermal phase diagram of this system.
-Our results show that over a regime of moderate disorder strength this material hosts an antiferromagnetic metal.
-The emergent metal is a non Fermi liquid, governed by resilient quasiparticles, that survive as the relevant low energy excitations even after the break down of Fermi liquid description.
-The system undergoes a crossover from a non Fermi liquid metal to a bad metallic phase, as a function of temperature.
-Our results on spectral line shape are found to be in excellent agreement with the experimental observations on Cu intercalated 1T-TaS$_{2}$.
-The optical and spectroscopic signatures discussed in this letter are expected to serve as important benchmark for future experiments on this and related class of materials.
-The numerical technique discussed herein serves as a computational breakthrough to address systems for which most of the existing methods fall short.
+Frustrated Mott insulators such as, transition metal dichalcogenides present an ideal platform for the experimental realization of externally tuned insulator-metal transition.
+In this paper we present the first non perturbative numerical investigation of the disorder induced insulator-metal transition in a two-dimensional frustrated Mott insulator.
+Our approach is generic and captures the essential physics of Mott insulator-metal transition in geometrically frustrated lattices.
+For concreteness, we have compared our results with the experimental observations on copper (Cu) intercalated 1T-TaS$_{2}$.
+Based on the magnetic, spectroscopic and transport signatures we have mapped out the thermal phase diagram of Cu intercalated 1T-TaS$_{2}$ and established that over a regime of moderate disorder strength this material hosts an antiferromagnetic metal.
+Moreover, the insulator-metal transition in this system is not tied to the loss of magnetic correlations, thereby giving rise to two quantum critical points.
+The emergent non Fermi liquid metal is governed by resilient quasiparticles, that survive as the relevant low energy excitations even after the break down of the Fermi liquid description.
+The transport and spectroscopic signatures discussed in this letter are expected to serve as important benchmarks for future experiments on this and related class of materials.